“Concerts need contrast – and lots of it.”

 All sorts of conceptual frameworks can spark concert programs – e.g., music inspired by nature, love, time, or events.

-You might begin with a concept that speaks to you and your prospective listeners, and then see whether your existing repertoire allows for constructing a program built on that theme; you might also learn one or two new titles that align with your concept.
+You might begin with a concept that speaks to you and your prospective listeners, and then see whether your existing repertoire allows for constructing a program built on that theme.
+If time allows, you might also learn one or two new titles that align with your concept.

 Regardless of the processes you use to develop programs, when you craft powerful ones and present them publicly, you reap the benefits of expressing your true self, growing your skills, establishing your artistic identity, and connecting with audiences who can support your work far into the future.